telstra/open-kilda/docs/README.md

 # OpenKilda design documents
 The folder contains the main use case diagrams and their descriptions.

-# Release notes
+# Guidelines
-The folder contains OpenKilda release notes.
+The folder contains OpenKilda guidelines and conventions for contributors.